simeonreusch/fpbot/README.md

 `./pipeline.py supernovae.txt -plot --filecheck` Plots all lightcurves for ZTF transients found in supernovae.txt and additionally performs a full filecheck on all images downloaded by ztfquery (not only the ones in the textfile).

-`./pipeline.py this_looks_interesting -radec 143.3123 66.42342 -dl -fit -plot --daysago 10` Downloads all images of the last ten days of the location given in ra and dec, does PSF-fits and plots the lightcurve.
+`./pipeline.py this_looks_interesting -radec 143.3123 66.42342 -dl -fit -plot --daysago 10 -magrange 18 20` Downloads all images of the last ten days of the location given in ra and dec, performs PSF-fits and plots the lightcurve in the 18--20 magnitude range.

 ## Requirements
 - [ztfquery](https://github.com/mickaelrigault/ztfquery) is used to download the image files from IPAC.